 According to SAD expert Norman Rosenthal, the following are the best meditations for Seasonal Affective Disorder.

-Vipassana: Vipassana (Insight) is a meditation in which we label mental phenomena like thoughts and feelings.
-The reason to use this meditation for SAD is that it makes us less reactive to negative thoughts and feelings.
+Vipassana (Insight) is a meditation in which we label mental phenomena like thoughts and feelings.
+The reason to use this meditation for Seasonal Affective Disorder is that it makes us less reactive to negative thoughts and feelings.

-Loving-kindness: Loving Kindness Meditation (Metta) is an excellent way of promoting positive feelings.
-It is done by visualizing giving and receiving thoughts and feelings of love and kindness to and from other people.
+Loving Kindness Meditation (Metta) is an excellent way of promoting positive feelings.
+When we do this, we visualize giving and receiving thoughts and feelings of love and kindness to and from other people.
 Metta increases feelings of social connection, which helps to combat the isolation of winter.

-Open monitoring: Opening Monitoring is a method in which we open the mind to the entirety of our surroundings.
-We don’t focus on any one singular thing, but rather let the entirety of the moment come to us.
+Opening Monitoring is a method in which we open the mind to the entirety of our surroundings.
+We don’t focus on any one singular thing.
+Instead, we let the entirety of the moment come to us.
 This is regarded as one of the most relaxing meditations you can do.

-Walking meditation (Kinhin): Kinhin, or “Walking Meditation” is essentially walking mindfully.
-This boosts the mind-body connection (which can be low in winter when we are less active), and gives us an opportunity to meditate outside, so we get some sunlight, serotonin, and Vitamin D.
+Kinhin, or “Walking Meditation” is essentially walking mindfully.
+This boosts the mind-body connection (which can be low in winter when we are less active).
+Plus, it gives us an opportunity to meditate outside, so we get some sunlight, serotonin, and Vitamin D.

-Forest Bathing Visualization: This is my personal recommendation, rather than Rosenthals.
+This is my personal recommendation, rather than Rosenthals.
 Whenever I can’t get out for a hike, I like to imagine I’m in a forest.
-The mind struggles to differentiate between that which is real and that which is imagined, so visualizing that you’re in a forest can make you feel like you actually are in a forest.
+The mind struggles to differentiate between that which is real and that which is imagined.
+Therefore, visualizing that you’re in a forest can make you feel like you actually are in a forest.
 Read my guide to Forest Bathing Meditation.

-Meditation has helped me to control my Seasonal Affective Disorder and gives me control of my emotions in the winter.
+Meditation has helped me to control my Seasonal Affective Disorder.
+It gives me control of my emotions in the winter.
 I’m certain it can help you too.